Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Support Vector Machines in Special Reproducing Kernel Banach Spaces

-It is well-known that $\vA_2$ is a positive (semi-)definite matrix.
-So, we view that the matrix $\vA_4$ is also positive (semi-)definite in the 4-dimensional sense.
-This shows that $s_{4/3}$ has more kernel-based information than $s_2$ even though the both RKBSs $\Banach_K^{2}(\Domain)$ and $\Banach_K^{4/3}(\Domain)$ have the same reproducing kernel $K$.
+It is well-known that $\vA_2$ is a positive definite matrix.
+Hence, the tensor $\vA_4$ would also be called positive definite here.
+This shows that $s_{4/3}$ has more kernel-based information than $s_2$ even though both RKBSs $\Banach_K^{2}(\Domain)$ and $\Banach_K^{4/3}(\Domain)$ have the same reproducing kernel $K$.
 However, the coefficients of $s_2$ and $s_{4/3}$ are both solved by the $N$-dimensional convex optimizations.
-This offers the novel learning tools to solve the practical implementations, for instance, binary classifications.
+This offers the novel learning tools to solve the practical implementations, for example, binary classifications.

-The paper~\cite{Ye2014RKBS} shows that the kernel $K^{\ast(2m-1)}$ can be rewritten to the classical kernel-based format such that all $\vy_1,\ldots,\vy_{2m-1}$ mass at one point $\vw$ when the positive definite kernel $K$ is the linear transition of Gaussian functions or Mat\'ern functions.
+Paper~\cite{Ye2014RKBS} shows that the kernel $K^{\ast(2m-1)}$ can be rewritten as the classical kernel-based form to let all $\vy_1,\ldots,\vy_{2m-1}$ mass at one point $\vw$ when the positive definite kernel $K$ is the linear transition of Gaussian functions or Mat\'ern functions.
 For convenience, we suppose that $\Domain$ is a domain of $\Rd$ here.
-Based on the construction of $K^{\ast(2m-1)}$ defined in the equation~\eqref{eq:svm-kernel-2m-1}, the mass point $\vw$ is denoted to be
+Based on the construction of $K^{\ast(2m-1)}$ defined in equation~\eqref{eq:svm-kernel-2m-1}, the mass point $\vw$ is defined as

 where